Electrotest/BehovsBoBoxen/README.md

 The relays should be connected with dupont cabels according to the pin-configurations in

 	dallas.py

+Rundstyrning (Demand side management) can be used if you make an agreement with your utility company in order to controlle loads and prohibite disturbance on the local network.

+You can change language to english if open

+	application/config.php

+On line 100 you find

+	$bbb->config['language'] = 'sv_SE';

+Change 'sv_SE to 'en_GB'

 BehovsBoBoxen är ett styrsystem för smarta hem baserad på Raspberry Pi.